grey-cat-1908/grey-cat-1908/README.md

 My name is Viktor (Victor) [he/him].
 I am Russian student.
 I speak Russian ([native](https://en.wikipedia.org/wiki/Russian_language)), English ([~Upper Intermediate](https://learnenglish.britishcouncil.org/english-levels)) and German ([>Anfanger (A1-A2)](https://www.goethe.de/ins/in/de/spr/kon/stu.html)).

-p.s.
-My name is spelled Victor in English, but because my country adopted the French idea of transliteration (I don't actually know how it's called) - I am Viktor.
-So it would not be a mistake if you call me Victor/Viktor.

 You can contact me via [Telegram](https://t.me/Grey31) or [Email](mailto:mail@kerdoku.top).
 I won't eat you if you're not watermelons.

 I enjoy studying and I believe it will help me achieve all my goals. <br>